Solitta/Solitta/README.md

 - 👋 Hi, I’m @Solitta
 - 👀 I’m interested in python and html.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning html.

 <!---
 Solitta/Solitta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.